Sahruddin Jamal

-Sahruddin bin Jamal (born 26 May 1975) is a Malaysian politician and doctor who has served as Member of the Johor State Legislative Assembly (MLA) for Bukit Kepong since May 2018.
-He served as the 17th Menteri Besar of Johor from April 2019 to the collapse of the Pakatan Harapan (PH) state administration in February 2020 and Member of the Johor State Executive Council (EXCO) in the PH state administration under former Menteri Besar Osman Sapian from May 2018 to his promotion to the Menteri Besarship in April 2019 as well as Chairman of the Malaysian Pineapple Industry Board (MPIB) from May 2020 to December 2022.
+Sahruddin bin Jamal (born 26 May 1975) is a Malaysian politician and doctor who served served as the 17th Menteri Besar of Johor from April 2019 to the collapse of the Pakatan Harapan (PH) state administration in February 2020, Member of the Johor State Executive Council (EXCO) in the PH state administration under former Menteri Besar Osman Sapian from May 2018 to his promotion to the Menteri Besarship in April 2019, Member of the Johor State Legislative Assembly (MLA) for Bukit Kepong from May 2018 to July 2026 as well as Chairman of the Malaysian Pineapple Industry Board (MPIB) from May 2020 to December 2022.
 He is a member of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) and formerly PH coalitions.
 He has served as State Chairman of BERSATU of Johor since June 2022.
 He was the State Secretary of BERSATU of Johor prior to his promotion to State Chairman.
 He is also the shortest-serving Menteri Besar of Johor in the history, in office for only 321 days.